-On the second of January 1492, Emir Boabdil surrendered the Emirate of Granada, the city of Granada, and the beautiful Alhambra palace to Isabel and Ferdinand, and the whole of España, including Sardinia, Sicily and the Balearic islands came under Christian rule.
+On the second of January 1492, Emir Boabdil surrendered the Emirate of Granada, the city of Granada, and the beautiful Alhambra palace to Isabel and Ferdinand.
+Now the whole of España, including Sardinia, Sicily and the Balearic islands came under Christian rule.

-The King and Queen of all Spain waited at the gates to the city as Boabdil led his remaining courtiers and family outside the walls.
+The King and Queen waited at the gates to the city as Boabdil led his remaining courtiers and family outside the walls.
 He had been spared the indignity of having to kiss the hands of his conquerors, or give them the key to the city gates; his mother had intervened for her son in the surrender negotiations.
-He took his family and about a hundred of his court up to the winding snow covered Alpujarras pass, to the south of Granada, and before he began to descend towards the sea, he looked back at his beautiful city and wept.
+He took his family and about a hundred of his court up to the winding snow covered Alpujarras pass, to the south of Granada.
+Before he began to descend towards the sea, he looked back at his beautiful city and wept.
 His mother, riding beside him, was unforgiving of her son, and stung him with her words.